Unlocking Zero-Shot Geospatial Reasoning via Indirect Rewards: Related Works

 \section{Related Works}

-\textbf{Geospatial Foundation Models.} Recent geospatial foundation model training paradigms span from general‐purpose visual pretraining, e.g., masked auto-encoding~\citep{cong2022satmae,szwarcman2024prithvi,reed2023scale}, to contrastive learning~\citep{zhang2024rs5m,li2023rs,liu2024remoteclip} and remote sensing VLMs~\citep{geochat, lhrs-bot, vhm}.
+\textbf{Geospatial Foundation Models.} Recent geospatial foundation model training paradigms span from general‐purpose visual pretraining, e.g., masked auto-encoding~\citep{cong2022satmae,szwarcman2024prithvi,reed2023scale}, to contrastive learning~\citep{zhang2024rs5m,li2023rs,liu2024remoteclip} and remote sensing VLMs~\citep{kuckreja2024geochat, lhrs-bot, vhm}.
 While these models excel at specific tasks like representation learning, detection, retrieval, geospatial VQA, most cannot conduct reasoning (e.g., decomposing a task into bearings, distances, landmarks and synthesize information) nor do they refine thinking process to make final decisions.

-\textbf{Vision Language Model with Chain-of-Thoughts.} Early reasoning VLMs built on chain-of-thoughts and multi-step reasoning for predictions rather than single-step.
-They augment model performance with chain-of-thought style traces, self-consistency sampling, and programmatic verifiers \citep{wei2022chain,zhangmultimodal,wang2023selfconsistency}.
-Recent models demonstrate that structured intermediate text, such as plans, sketches, or symbolic arguments improves robustness and out-of-distribution generalization \citep{cobbe2021training,schick2023toolformer}.

 \textbf{Inference Time Scaling with Reinforcement Learning.} Inference-time scaling improves reasoning by allocating more test-time compute via RL-based post-training.
 Outcome- and process-based rewards, human/AI feedback (RLHF/RLAIF), and verifier-guided RL have been shown to produce longer, more structured chains with higher factuality~\citep{christiano2017deep, bai2022constitutional, kumar2025training}.
 Recent ``R1-style'' systems train policies (LLMs/VLMs) to generate and self-verify solutions with group-relative or advantage-normalized objectives to stabilize long-horizon updates~\citep{guo2025deepseek,shao2024deepseekmath}.
+These approaches to training models via RL typically require logically straightforward, strong reward signals.
+Most recently, GLOBE~\cite{li2025recognition} explore geolocation task with a direct-reward-based RL, getting some in-distribution performance gains, serving as the pioneer for deploying advanced RL techniques in geospatial task.

 Most aforementioned works target natural scene VQA, chart/table reasoning, or math/logic.
 In this work, we position geospatial reasoning as a primary goal: the model must reason across views, decompose the task into geo-primitives, and justify decisions with intermediate thoughts.
 To scale up RL in geospatial settings, verifiers should be programmatic and precise, enabling dense, low-latency rewards without human annotation.
 Our approach integrates inference-time scaling (self-consistency and verifier-guided search) with RL that learns to self-explore intermediate states that improve geo-metrics, closing the loop between perception, reasoning, and measurable correctness.